mrwulf/halloween-dashboard/README.md

 ### Configuration

 A `config.json` file defines the available triggers.
 This file is ignored by Git to protect secrets.
 To get started, copy `config/config.json.example` to `config/config.json` and customize it for your devices.

+For detailed information on all available trigger types and their parameters, please see the [Trigger Configuration Details](TRIGGER_DOCS.md).

 ```json
 {